 Roku, by comparison, doesn’t offer nearly as much.
-The Roku Channel lets you subscribe HBO, Showtime, Cinemax, and Starz and keep the content inside of one channel.
+The Roku Channel lets you subscribe to HBO, Showtime, Cinemax, and Starz, and keep the content inside of one channel.
 There’s also a limited “Up Next” list that isn’t nearly as robust as Apple TV.
-Roku doesn’t give you the premium features and each app has different layouts and features.
+Roku doesn’t give you the premium features, and each app has different layouts and features.
 Apple TV is just better and more consistent.

 Neither streaming device has ideal smarts, but Apple TV is slightly better overall.

-Apple TV can work as your HomeKit hub for your smart home devices to control your thermostat, lights, locks, and other devices while you’re not home.
-You can also use HomePod to use voice commands for turning on the TV, pausing media, or skipping forwards or backwards.
+Apple TV can work as your HomeKit hub for your smart home devices to control a thermostat, lights, locks, and other devices while you’re not home.
+You can also use HomePod to use voice commands for turning on the TV, pausing media, or skipping forward or backward.
 AirPlay allows you to mirror your iPhone.
 Lastly, you can connect Bluetooth headphones to Apple TV with ease.